canorve/EllipSect/paper/paper.md

 into account the surface brightness of neighbor galaxies to the target galaxy.
 This is unfeasible to do with IRAF's task *ellipse* since it only takes one at a time.
 It can also include the individual model components for a detailed analysis.
-Furthermore, ``EllipSect`` complements the GALFIT photometry by adding other data besides the ones extracted from the model's parameters, such as the total and absolute magnitude, luminosity, component to total luminosity ratio, among others photometric variables (see section below).
+Furthermore, ``EllipSect`` complements GALFIT analysis by adding other data besides the ones extracted from the model's parameters, such as the total and absolute magnitude, luminosity, component to total luminosity ratio, among others photometric variables (see section below).